Consensys/doc.goquorum/docs/Concepts/Qubernetes/Multicluster.md

 [A NodePort service in Kubernetes](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport.) exposes a pod to the outside world via `K8s_Node_IP:Node_Port`.

 The NodePort is not known until deployment time.
-Once the Kubernetes cluster is up, the NodePort can be obtained.
+Once the GoQuorum cluster has been deployed, the NodePorts will be assigned and can be obtained from Kubernetes, e.g. `kubectl get services` or `qctl ls url --type=nodeport`.

 Node ports are represented as pairs `<Internal_Port:External_Port>`.
 In the example below, `8545` represents the internal port used by the cluster, and `31346` represents the external port.

 !!! example "NodePort Example"
     ```bash
+    $> kubectl get services
     quorum-node1 NodePort  10.96.184.48  <none> ...,8545:31346/TCP,30303:32109/TCP,...
 4s
     ```